tung/ruggrogue/book/randomness.md

 The combat PRNG determines:

 - whether the melee attack hits or misses, assuming the defender is not asleep,
-- the variation of the exact amount of damage inflicted between plus and minus 20%, and
+- whether to fluctuate damage, and if so, whether to modify it plus or minus 50%, and
 - whether to round fractional damage values up or down to the nearest whole number.

 ## Ensuring Identical Randomness with Native and Web Builds